lhy2016/Java-Basic/README.md

 # Java Basic
-Basic Java console programs, data structure and algorithms Feel free to download, fork, or contact me with any questions!
+Basic Java console programs, data structure and algorithms\n Feel free to download, fork, or contact me with any questions!